simeonackermann/RDForm/README.md

 #### Textareas

-Are more line texts and initialized by adding the attribute `textarea` to a literal property.
+Are multiple line texts and initialized by adding the attribute `textarea` to a literal property.

 #### Select-Lists